qragsda80/BasicCAD/README.md

 ### Reflection

-This was my second Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/ReEGioIYSus) I am close to being done with the caster!
+This was my fourth Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/ReEGioIYSus) I am close to being done with the caster!
 I had problems getting the degrees right on the trapezoid, but I figured it out by watching the video again and retracing my steps.
 I enjoyed making this part.
 It didn't take very long at all.
 I am excited to start the last two parts for this assinment.

 ---